 CAOUT (Pin 15): This is the output of a wide-bandwidth operational amplifier that senses line current and commands the PFC stage PWM comparator to force the correct duty cycle.
-This output can swing close to GND to command maximum duty cycle, and above the PFC ramp peak voltage to force zero duty cycle when necessary.
+This output can swing above the PFC ramp peak voltage to command maximum duty cycle and below the PFC ramp voltage to force zero duty cycle when necessary.
 Connect current loop compensation components between CAOUT and MOUT.

-CT\BUFF (Pin 5): The 4-V amplitude oscillator ramp is internally buffered at this pin to allow a resistor to be connected directly from this pin to ISENSE2 for slope compensation.
-The internal buffer can drive a typical 500- $\mu$ A resistive load at this pin.
+CT_BUFF (Pin 5): The 4-V amplitude oscillator ramp is internally buffered at this pin to allow a resistor to be connected directly from this pin to ISENSE2 for slope compensation.
+The internal buffer can drive a typical 500-μA resistive load at this pin.

-D\MAX (Pin 4): Program the maximum duty cycle at GT2 by applying a dc voltage to this pin.
-Between 0.09 and 0.90, the maximum duty ratio is linearly related to D\MAX.
+D_MAX (Pin 4): Program the maximum duty cycle at GT2 by applying a dc voltage to this pin.
+Between 0.09 and 0.90, the maximum duty ratio is linearly related to D_MAX.
 Usually, this voltage is set with a precision resistor divider powered by VREF.
-A first order approximation, with the CT\BUFF frequency near 200 kHz, is estimated by:
+A first order approximation, with the CT_BUFF frequency near 200 kHz, is estimated by:

-$$\mathsf{D}{\mathsf{MAX}} \cong \frac{\mathsf{V}{\mathsf{DX}} - 1.15 \,\mathsf{V}}{4 \,\mathsf{V}}$$ where, $D{MAX}$ is a dimensionless ratio $V{DX}$ is the voltage at D\MAX in volts
+$$D{MAX} \cong \frac{V{DX} - 1.15 \text{ V}}{4 \text{ V}}$$

+where, D{MAX} is a dimensionless ratio V{DX} is the voltage at D{MAX} in volts

-This pin can also be used to set $D{MAX}$ to 0 by setting $V{DX}$ less than 0.7 V.
+This pin can also be used to set D{MAX} to 0 by setting V{DX} less than 0.7 V.